-Richard Scherr is an architect, an instructor of architectural design for over 4 decades, and currently practices as a sculptor in upstate Hudson Valley.
+Richard Scherr is an architect, an instructor of architectural design for over 4 decades, an author on design theory, and currently practices as a sculptor in upstate Hudson Valley.

-Mr. Scherr was a Professor of Architecture in the Graduate Architecture program at Pratt Institute, where he was the Chairman of the Graduate Programs in Architecture and Urban Design (1989-1999).
-Previously, he taught architectural design at the University of Texas at Arlington, where he received a series of Organized Research Grants and the Terry Cunninghan Award for Faculty Development to investigate the use of gridded systems in art, architecture and urban design, resulting in a book entitled The Grid: Form and Process in Architectural Design, published in 2001.
+Mr. Scherr was a Professor of Architecture at Pratt Institute in Brooklyn, where he served as Chairman of the Graduate Programs in Architecture and Urban Design (1989-99).
+Previously, he taught in the architectural program at the University of Texas at Arlington (1973-89) where he received a series of grants to investigate the use of gridded systems in art, architecture and urban design, resulting in a book entitled The Grid: Form and Process in Architectural Design (New York: USA Books, 2001).

 Mr. Scherr received his B. Arch.
 Degree from Cornell University (with Phi Kappa Phi honors) and a M.S.
 Arch.
 (Spec.
 Urban Design) Degree from Columbia University.
 He has been a practicing architect in Texas and New York since 1980.
 His design work (with Woodward Assoc.) received awards from the Dallas AIA and the Texas Society of Architects.
 As a Director of Facilities Planning and Design at Pratt (1999-2014), he designed over 40 renovations, and his design for the Prattstore Building received the Building Brooklyn Award in 2005, and is represented in the book: 101 Cool Buildings: the Best of New York City Architecture 1999-2009.